 Richard Hill, P.E.

-In 2005, Mr. Hill was one of the original ten employees to start the Jacobs Consultancy (now Advisian) Chicago office.
-At Jacobs Consultancy, Mr. Hill was the technical lead and engagement manager for more than 30 techno-economic studies for the process industries including landmark studies assessing various upgrading technologies, evaluating the trade-offs between energy and water use for SAGD facilities, and appraising carbon dioxide capture and sequestration.
-Mr. Hill was promoted to Director and managed consulting operations in the Chicago and Calgary offices.
+In 2005, Mr. Hill joined a team of ten professionals to start up a Chicago office for Jacobs Consultancy (now Advisian).
+At Jacobs Consultancy, Mr. Hill was the technical lead and engagement manager for more than 30 techno-economic studies for the process industries including landmark studies assessing various upgrading technologies, calculating the trade-offs between energy and water use for SAGD facilities, and evaluating new carbon dioxide capture technologies including incorporating molten carbonate fuel cells in a SAGD central processing facility.

-Most recently, Mr. Hill held two positions at Valdes Engineering Company.
-As the Manager of Engineering, he led a multi-disciplined group of over 80 engineers to execute capital projects for the hydrocarbon, power, and biofuel industries.
-Mr. Hill was then promoted to Director, leading the company’s front end engineering services.
+After two years with Parsons, Mr. Hill joined a Midwest engineering firm in 2018 as the Manager of Engineering and led a multi-disciplined group of over 80 engineers and designers.
+Mr. Hill was promoted to Director and led the company’s venture into front end engineering services.

 Mr. Hill has written and presented over a dozen technical papers for various industry journals and conferences.
 He graduated with honors from Iowa State University with a B.S. in Chemical Engineering and received an MBA with a concentration of Finance from University of Houston-Clear Lake.
-In addition, Mr. Hill is a registered professional engineer in Illinois and Texas and is a certified project management profession (PMP) with the Project Management Institute (PMI).
+He is a registered professional engineer (PE) in Illinois and Texas and is a certified project management profession (PMP) with the Project Management Institute (PMI).

 Principal and Founder

 Mr. Gieseman started his career at Honeywell UOP’s Riverside pilot plant facility just outside of Chicago.
-It was there, that he, like thousands of other recently-graduated chemical engineers, learned process engineering including catalysis, reaction kinetics and the importance of steady state operations and material balances.
+It was there, like thousands of other recently-graduated chemical engineers that he learned process engineering including catalysis, reaction kinetics and the importance of steady state operations and material balances.

 In 1999, Mr. Gieseman moved to Lummus Technology’s Bloomfield NJ office and started as a sales manager and helped put together the successful Chevron Lummus Global joint venture.
-Following this, he moved to Houston and formed the Lummus Refining Business Group where he licensed many process units and oversaw Lummus’ research and development and production (engineering) groups in the refining area.
-During this time, Mr. Gieseman negotiated (and renegotiated) numerous agreements with Lummus’ catalyst and technology partners.
+Following this, he moved to Houston and formed the Lummus Refining Business Group where he licensed dozens of process units and oversaw Lummus’ research and development and production (engineering) groups in the refining area.

 Mr. Gieseman has written and presented over a dozen technical papers for various industry journals and conferences.
 He graduated from the University of Notre Dame with a B.S. in Chemical Engineering and received an MBA with concentrations in Finance, Marketing and International Business from Northwestern University.